SickAzer/yatube_project/README.md

 ### Description

-Yatube is a social networks where everyone can share their opinion about movies, TV shows, books and other stuff ;)
+Yatube is a blog where everyone can share their opinion about movies, TV shows, books and other stuff ;)

 ### Technology
 Python 3.7